devleaks/divelog/README.md

 ### River and Dive Details ###

+River brief information includes:

-In river and divelog titles, date is made as short as possible.
+Divelog titles, and date made as short as possible.
 For instance, date year does not appear for date less than 6 months ago.

+Dive details includes:

+* Dive details as recorded, such as dive date and site, depth reached, dive duration, and buddies,
+* Picture albums that were taken,
+* Related dives, such as the same dive as recorded by your dive buddies, or other dives the same day, at the same site, or other dives at the same dive site.

 ## Preferences ##

 ### Site/Module Preferences ###